paltimoz/refreshscope-injector-plugin/README.md

 With the RefreshScope Injector Plugin in place, you no longer need to manually add the `@RefreshScope` annotation to every class that uses `@Value`.
 The plugin will handle it for you during the build process.

+`Note:` If you wish to add the `@RefreshScope` annotation to your source code, please use the source_code branch.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.